Home » Technology » NanoCell vs QLED

 QLED technology is not the property of a single manufacturer, so TVs with this technology can be found in many companies.
 Here, we will consider only Samsung TVs.

-As we have considered above, the problem of color in LCD screens lies in the not a quite pure tone RGB (red, green, blue) in the backlight.
+As we have considered above, the problem of color in LCD screens lies in the not relatively pure tone RGB (red, green, blue) in the backlight.
 This means an admixture of shades to the primary colors.

-QLED — TVs are somewhat related to Nanocell.
-They also improve color reproduction using nanoparticles — so-called quantum dots.
-The most important difference with Nanocell is this: while Nanocell, according to LG, is its color filter technology, QLED is a backlight technology.
+QLED TVs are somewhat related to Nanocells.
+They also improve color reproduction using nanoparticles—so-called quantum dots.
+The most crucial difference with Nanocells is this: while Nanocell, according to LG, is its color filter technology, QLED is a backlight technology.

-A layer of quantum dots is used to enhance these three backlight shades (RGB).
-Blue comes from the backlight, it already has a good signal spectrum.
-But red and green come from quantum dots that are excited by the blue part of the backlight.
+A layer of quantum dots enhances these three backlight shades (RGB).
+Blue comes from the backlight; it already has a good signal spectrum.
+But red and green come from quantum dots excited by the backlight’s blue part.

 QLED screen structure